kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 # Istio Proxy as Native Sidecar Container

-# Regular vs Native Sidecars Containers
+# Differences Between Regular and Native Sidecar Containers

-Every pod in the Istio mesh is given an additional istio-proxy sidecar container, which intercepts the network traffic in order to provide Istio features.
+Every Pod in the Istio mesh gets an additional `istio-proxy` sidecar container, which intercepts network traffic to provide Istio features.

-In past the Kubernetes had no concept of 'sidecar' containers, so there was no way to control the order of starting or stopping containers within a pod.
-This may cause multiple issues, like:
+In the past, Kubernetes didn't support the concept of sidecar containers, so it wasn't possible to control the order in which containers within a Pod were started or stopped.
+This approach causes multiple issues, such as:
-- application container can start before istio-proxy sidecar is ready, so the application doesn't have the network access at startup
+- When an application container starts before the `istio-proxy` sidecar container is ready, the application doesn't have network access at startup.
-- istio-proxy may stop, before the application container is stopped, so the application loses the network access during shutdown
+- When the `istio-proxy` sidecar stops before the application container stops, the application loses network access during shutdown.
-- init container runs before istio-proxy sidecar, so it can't access the network
+- An init container runs before the `istio-proxy` sidecar container, so it can't access the network.
-- running istio-proxy container prevents pods from being finished (like in Jobs)
+- A running `istio-proxy` sidecar container prevents Pods from being finished (for example, in the case of Jobs).

-Kubernetes since 1.28 offers [native sidecar containers](https://kubernetes.io/blog/2023/08/25/native-sidecar-containers/) functionality to address such problems.
-An init container with restartPolicy set to Always is considered as native sidecar and Kubernetes treats it differently.
+Since version 1.28, Kubernetes has offered [native sidecar containers](https://kubernetes.io/blog/2023/08/25/native-sidecar-containers/) functionality to address such problems.
+If an init container has **restartPolicy** set to `Always`, Kubernetes considers it a native sidecar and treats it differently.
-Istio [can use this feature](https://istio.io/latest/blog/2023/native-sidecars/) for istio-proxy sidecars.
+Istio uses native sidecars introduced by Kubernetes for `istio-proxy` sidecars.
+See [Kubernetes Native Sidecars in Istio](https://istio.io/latest/blog/2023/native-sidecars/).

-## How to Configure Istio Proxy Sidecar Type for a Particular Workload
+## Configuring the Type of Istio Sidecar Proxy for a Particular Workload

-You can always configure the sidecar type explicitly for a particular workload.
+You can configure the sidecar type explicitly for a particular workload.
-- in order to inject istio-proxy as native sidecar container you need to set `sidecar.istio.io/nativeSidecar` annotation on a given pod or pod template to `true`
+- To inject `istio-proxy` as a native sidecar container, set the `sidecar.istio.io/nativeSidecar` annotation to `"true"` on a given Pod or in the Pod template.
-- in order to inject istio-proxy as regular sidecar container you need to set `sidecar.istio.io/nativeSidecar` annotation on a given pod or pod template to `false`
+- To inject `istio-proxy` as a regular sidecar container, set the `sidecar.istio.io/nativeSidecar` annotation to `"false"` on a given Pod or in the Pod template.

-If the annotation is not set then the default setting is used.
+If you do not set the annotation, the default setting is used.

-The annotation must be set on a Pod level, so when a Pod is created by a parent resource (like Deployment, StatefulSet, ReplicaSet, DaemonSet, Job, CronJob, etc.) you need to configure the annotation in the pod template.
+You must set the annotation at the Pod level.
+So, when a Pod is created by a parent resource (for example, Deployment, StatefulSet, ReplicaSet, DaemonSet, Job, CronJob), you must configure the annotation in the Pod template.
 See the example:

 ```yaml
 apiVersion: apps/v1